 The Santo Stefano Rotondo is located on the summit of the Caelian hill, just opposite the Santa Maria in Domnica, but somewhat hidden behind a wall and trees (see the last image of this post).
 The church was built in the fifth century and it is the oldest surviving church in Rome that was built on a circular plan (the Pantheon is older, but it was not conceived as a church).
 The Santo Stefano is dedicated to Saint Stephen, Στέφανος in Greek, who is usually called the protomartyr, the first martyr of the new Christian religion.
 He is mentioned in the Acts of the Apostles as a member of the small Jewish-Christian community in Jerusalem and as “a man full of faith and of the Holy Ghost” (Acts 6:5).
 He was accused of blasphemy by some Jews frequenting a local synagogue, “For we have heard him say, that this Jesus of Nazareth shall destroy this place, and shall change the customs which Moses delivered us” (Acts 6:14).

 Stephen was taken prisoner and brought before the Sanhedrin, the Jewish court of law.
 Stephen’s defence speech caused even more outrage, and he was driven out of the city to be stoned to death.
 The future apostle Paul – then a Pharisee intent on persecuting Christians and still calling himself Saul – was a witness to Stephen’s death by stoning, and according to Acts 8:1 “Saul was consenting unto his death”.
-A stain on Paul’s reputation, but of course this was before his epiphany on the way to Damascus (described in Acts 9).
+A stain on Paul’s reputation, but of course this was before his epiphany on the road to Damascus (described in Acts 9).